Written for The Heart of Country contest

 "Not yet," I answer too quickly.

-"Have fun," he replies, tipping his hat and heading off to charm some guests.
+"Have fun," he replies with a chuckle, tipping his hat and heading off to charm some guests.

 I scan the room again, associating each guest with the horses I chose.
 I've only heard a couple complaints so far—not too bad for a Monday, nothing I can't fix tomorrow.
 No sign of Bella yet, but I do find Rosalie crouched down at the side of the dance floor, snapping pictures we'll later sell to the guests at wildly-inflated prices.